A Resource Guide for New and Early Career Faculty Members

 - Contact the Division of Sponsored Programs (DSP) if you plan to apply for a grant within the first three months on campus.

-- Check the Office of Vice President for Research website for resources to assist in grant preparation.
+- Check the Office of the Vice President for Research website for resources to assist in grant preparation.

 Career Development